Soft-prompt Tuning for Large Language Models to Evaluate Bias: Fairness Vocabulary

-\textbf{Sensitive attribute (S)} is defined as an attribute, which can potentially be the cause of bias(es).
-Examples of sensitive attributes include age, disability, gender, nationality, race, religion, and sexuality.\\ \textbf{Protected group (P)} Each sensitive attribute can consist of different protected groups such as the sensitive attribute \textit{Age} may consist of \{\textit{child, teenager, adult, older adult}\}. (may include the identity definition here)
+\textbf{Sensitive attribute}: An attribute within which social biases may be exhibited.
+Examples include age, disability, gender, nationality, race, religion, and sexuality.\\ \textbf{Protected group}: Each sensitive attribute consists of different protected groups over which model behaviour should remain consistent.